 What is talent optimization?

-- Skills Assessment: Applying AI-based screening to evaluate candidates' skills to ensure they fit the job correctly.
+- Skills Assessment: Using AI-powered tools to evaluate candidates’ actual skills and job fit

-- Workforce Planning: Examining data to determine leadership potential and succession planning.
+- Workforce Planning: Leveraging data to identify leadership potential and plan succession

-- Culture Fit: Building a diverse work environment to make employees feel valued.
+- Culture Fit: Building an inclusive work environment that improves engagement

 Four Key Phases of Talent Optimization